Small Business HQ

 No Capital Gains Tax

-S-Corps are required to pay capital gains tax after selling capital assets and investments.
-LLCs are not subject to this requirement and are free to sell their assets without any penalties.
+S-Corporations are required to pay capital gains tax after selling capital assets and investments.
+LLCs are not subject to this requirement and are free to sell their corporation’s assets without any penalties.

 Flexible Taxation

 The other tax benefit of the conversion process is the flexibility to choose how you want to be taxed.
-As such, you’re free to choose the tax status with the greatest tax advantages for your business.
+As such, you’re free to choose the tax status with the greatest advantages for tax purposes.

 Tax Deductions for Capital Expenditure